normoes/events/README.md

 ```python
     event.trigger(data="Found new tag for repo <some_github_repo>.", realm=GITHUB_TAG_REALM)
 ```
-This is also true for the `AwsSesEmailHook`.
+This is also true for the `SimpleEmailHook` as well as `AwsSesEmailHook`.

 **_Note_**:
 * The `data` argument is used as the email's body text.